 Building the health and medical workforce

-Stillbirth CRE pathways provide students and future leaders a unique opportunities to interact and work closely with senior researchers and clinicians, while forming new collaborations across a range of government and community organisations.
+Stillbirth CRE pathways provide students and future leaders a unique opportunity to interact and work closely with senior researchers and clinicians, while forming new collaborations across a range of government and community organisations.
+The Stillbirth CRE offers educational opportunities and support for PhD students to supplement scholarships.

 The CRE is a virtual centre made up of partner organisations that share a common vision.
 A strong national collaboration with a single voice for stillbirth action across Australia is the only means by which we can effectively address the neglected issue of stillbirth.
 Our strong international links with the International Stillbirth Alliance (ISA) will serve to ensure a high-quality program which contributes to reducing the global burden of stillbirths.